 With Cashflow Positive properties you receive higher rental yields, plus you still claim tax deductions for expenses such as interest payments, council rates, water charges, repairs, maintenance, building insurance, landlord insurance and management fees.

 You can also claim depreciation on fixtures & fittings and the construction cost of the property.
-These valuable depreciation benefits could average over $8,000 every year for 40 years!
+If you buy a new property, these valuable depreciation benefits could average over $8,000 every year for the next 40 years!

 The properties we source for our investors typically achieve a cash surplus of $100 – $200 per week after all costs including mortgage payments, rates, management fees and insurance.